MicrosoftDocs/win32/desktop-src/ETW/writing-manifest-based-events.md

 ---
-Description: Before you can write events to a trace session, you must register your provider. ms.assetid: 76e7202e-74ce-40a3-a04b-9af5117fe20e
+description: Before you can write events to a trace session, you must register your provider. ms.assetid: 76e7202e-74ce-40a3-a04b-9af5117fe20e
 title: Writing Manifest-based Events ms.topic: article